 - Sign up

 Incredibull On Social Media

-Tell us a bit about where you started.
+Could you tell us a bit about where you started?

 I majored in Digital Media and graduated from Multimedia University (MMU).
 When I was in university, Facebook wasn’t even in existence yet.
 There is a vast difference between what we know of social media nowadays and what it was back in the day.
 Prior to even entering my major, I was already designing websites commercially, so I thought Digital Media would be a natural extension to sharpen my skills.